CJxD/fpga-matrix-mult/README.md

 VHLS is already pre-built for Linux x86\_64, but to re-build VHLS, configure with:

+	# First time commands
+    aclocal
+	autoconf
+	automake

+	# Reconfigure command
 	./configure --enable-plugins

+	# Rebuild
     make

 As long as the environment variables point to the right places in env.sh, VHLS will build with TLM POWER 3 and spEEDO.
+To build without POWER 3 and spEEDO, configure with the following flags:

+	./configure --enable-plugins --with-tlm-power=no --with-speedo=no

 ## Energy statistics